tryscer/flock/flock-music.md

 	“I am,” says Barry, and starts arranging items on her tray.
 She puffs her bosom, letting him.
 “Then you should know,” she says, “that so far I’ve given out *forty-two* samples and had to restock *three times*.
 And it’s only an hour and a half past noon.
 So there.”
 	“This may be the case,” says Barry, still arranging the products on her tray, “but when you represent… hello.
 What’s this?”
 	He lifts a loose cigarette from the tray.
 It has a hand-rolled kind of look and the sun going through the thin paper wrapper makes the content look more green than brown.
 The cigarette girl’s expression changes.
 I find it hard to decode whether she’s stone-faced or just terrified.
 	“This is completely unacceptable\!” says Barry.
 “Completely\!
-Why, look at this–” we all look at the uplifted cigarette, like a sword – “as you can plainly see, this cigarette does not showcase the hexagon design nor the name ‘Buzz Cigarettes\!’”
+Why, look at this–” we all look at the uplifted cigarette, like a sword – “as you can plainly see, this cigarette wrapper does not showcase the hexagon design nor the name ‘Buzz\!’”
 	The cigarette girl is relieved.
 So is Eleanore, who gives her a private look.
 	Then a heavy hand lands on Barry’s shoulder–
 	“Is this Mr. B. MacAllister, Jr., I see before me?” says the owner of the heavy hand behind us.
 	Eleanore acts fast: she grabs the green cigarette from Barry’s raised hand and stuffs it in his coat pocket.
-We all turn around to find two besuited, bespeckled, respectable-looking, identical-looking white men.
+We all turn around to find two besuited, bespectacled, respectable-looking, identical-looking white men.
 	Barry’s expression changes from shock to serenity, smoothes itself out so fast: “Hello, Mr. Farley\!
 Why, gang, this is Mr. Farley, our advertising executive\!
 Mr. Farley, please meet my sister, cousin and their friend.”
 	“Well met, ladies,” says one of the identical besuited men and gestures towards the other.
 “Mr. B. MacAcllister, Jr., I’d like you to meet Mr. C. Evans, the Fair’s executive manager.”
 	”Well met,” Mr. Evans says.